 Special education services are made available after a comprehensive special education evaluation and full discussion and acceptance by a child’s parents.
 The school then collaborates to create an Individualized Education Plan (IEP) with two purposes: to set reasonable learning goals for the student, and to state the services that we propose to provide to the student.
 Special education services will only begin with parent approval.

 Our Special Education staff

-Athlos Leadership Academy is fortunate to have three special education teachers who case manage services for our students on Individualized Education Plans (IEPs).
+Athlos Leadership Academy is fortunate to have multiple special education teachers who case manage services for our students on Individualized Education Plans (IEPs).